Updated 11.06.2025

 Some public controllers have authorised Findata to issue permits on their behalf under the Act on Secondary Use.
 In such cases, Findata processes all permit applications related to these controllers’ register data.

-Currently, the following controllers have transferred their permit authority to Findata:
+The following controllers have transferred their permit authority to Findata:

 • Finnish Institute for Health and Welfare (THL) (excluding internal permit administration and THL Biobank permits)